 3.9.
-A mechanism for providing adequate financial resources is required to be established to cover future costs, in particular, the costs associated with the decommissioning of the nuclear power plant or research reactor and its associated waste management facilities, and also the costs of long term management of radioactive waste (including its storage and disposal) [4, 30].
+A mechanism for providing adequate financial resources is required to be established to cover future costs, in particular, the costs associated with the decommissioning of the nuclear fuel cycle facility and its associated waste management facilities, and also the costs of long term management of radioactive waste (including its storage and disposal) [4, 24].
 The organizational and financial arrangements are required to be updated at each stage of licensing.
-Consideration is also required to be given to the use of these financial resources in the event of a sudden shutdown of the reactor or early dispatch of the waste to a disposal facility.
+Consideration is also required to be given to the use of these financial resources in the event of a sudden shutdown of the predisposal radioactive waste management facility or early dispatch of the waste to a disposal facility.

 3.10.
-In order to facilitate the establishment of a national policy and strategy, the government should establish a national inventory of the radioactive waste (both current waste and anticipated waste, including waste expected to be generated during the decommissioning and dismantling of facilities) and should update it at regular time intervals.
-This inventory should address the various waste classes as defined in GSG-1 [8] or in the national waste classification scheme.
-In establishing the national policy and strategy, account should be taken of the long term management of the waste including its disposal, both from a technical point of view and from the points of view of ensuring adequate human resources and financial resources.
+In order to facilitate the establishment of a national policy and strategy, the government should establish a national inventory of the radioactive waste (both current waste and anticipated waste, including waste expected to be generated during the decommissioning and dismantling of nuclear fuel cycle facilities and associated waste management facilities) and should update it at regular time intervals.
+This inventory should address the various waste classes as defined in GSG-1 [9] or in the national waste classification scheme.
+In establishing the national policy and strategy, account should be taken of the long term management of the waste including its disposal, both from a technical point of view and from the point of view of ensuring adequate human resources and financial resources.